polarity-lang/polarity-lang.github.io/content/install.md

 We offer a plugin for Visual Studio Code which provides rich editor services via the language server protocol (LSP).
 The plugin is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=polarity-lang.polarity) and can be found by searching for `polarity` in the extensions browser of Visual Studio Code.

+## VSCodium

+Users of [VSCodium](https://vscodium.com/) or other editors compatible with `.vsix` plugins can install the extension from the [open-vsx](https://open-vsx.org/extension/polarity-lang/polarity) marketplace instead.

+## Building from source

-The plugin can also be built from source using the instructions in the GitHub repository [github.com/polarity-lang/vscode](https://github.com/polarity-lang/vscode).
+The plugin can also be built from source using the instructions on [github.com/polarity-lang/vscode](https://github.com/polarity-lang/vscode).